BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

    * 100+ GB for Linux operating system
    * 10GB / day of increasing data storage space (reccomend SSD-based Block Storage; low-latency, not NAS speeds)
  * 2 Tomo Addresses (see below)

+## Knowledge Requirements
+ * **VPS Setup** - You are able to setup your own cloud-hosted virtual private server (VPS), and
+ * **Linux familiarity** - You have a basic knowledge of how to ssh-into (ex: putty or terminal) and operate the linux command-line.

+   **Do not proceed if you are not confident** with the Linux command-line.
+   Why?
+   The upkeep and troubleshooting will become more complex than this guide.
+   Some commands fail and you must know what you are doing.

 ## Introduction